 That is exactly what happened to me this year!

 A few years back, I gave a cheap dollar store pumpkin a makeover.

 Here was the original pumpkin:

-Note: My blog used to be called The Shed, which is why the above photos are labeled that way.
-You can read why here.
+Note: My blog was originally called The Shed — you can read why here — which is why the old project photos above are labeled that way.

 Although I loved my little pink pumpkin at the time, the love affair was fleeting.